 The trouble really starts when Sinestro cuts a traffic bridge in half, one that crosses a major river.
 Diana manages to use her lasso to hold up half the bridge before it collapses, allowing traffic to make its way across before letting it fall.
 Wonder Woman and Sinestro continue to battle but it’s not until Sinestro decides to encase her in a solid structure resembling amber does she begin to have trouble in the battle.
 The amber-like substance pushes insider her, filling her mouth and nose, thus choking her.
 She is defeated until another character called Champion crushes Sinestro’s hand and ring, causing his defeat.

 This is a rather awkward situation, since Wonder Woman was captured by Sinestro before being rescued.
 This wasn’t even the real Sinestro, so this may show the limits of her powers.
-Be sure to pick up Wonder Woman 110 from 1996 to read it for yourself.
+Be sure to pick up (Affiliate Link) Wonder Woman 110 from 1996 to read it for yourself.